MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 [!INCLUDE[azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]

 The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] provides a portal for administrators to do administrative tasks for a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] tenant.
-Here, administrators can:
+Some of the tasks that administrators can do include:

 - [view and work with production and sandbox environments](tenant-admin-center-environments.md) on the tenant.
 - [set up notification recipients](tenant-admin-center-notifications.md).